Hands, Foot, Heart and Soul

 When I found and fell in love with watercolor and acrylic painting,

 it just seemed natural to put it all together.

 My goal is to present common images in an uncommon way, with a wink toward realism.
 How “real” is fabric and thread in nature?
 It’s not.
 But, neither is acrylic, oil paint or canvas.
 My point is, when looking into our natural surroundings we see textures we want to touch, to connect with.
 I strive for touchable art to connect with.

 All that technical, not artsy, stuff

 The spacer mats I use are acid free paper.
-Some have have been painted or sealed to protect them from dirt.
+Some have have been covered with canvas, painted or sealed to protect them from dirt.

 How long is archival?
 I don’t believe anyone really knows.
-I believe I am utilizing archival techniques in my art creation and helping to preserve its life by my framing techniques.
+I believe I am utilizing archival techniques in my art creation and helping to preserve its life with my framing techniques.

 To Cover with Glass, or Not

-As the owner of any textile/fabric/fiber art, you are tasked with deciding: do I leave it open and dust it or do I glass it in so it doesn’t fade and keep it clean?
+As the owner of any textile/fabric/fiber art, you are tasked with deciding: do I leave it open and dust it or do I glass it in?
 The answer will lay in where the artwork is hung.
 Cover with UV glass if its in a sunny room or entry.
 Leave it uncovered if its in a normally dark bedroom or hallway; or, somewhere in between.
-By the way, the best tools for dusting art are a soft mushroom brush or a soft vacuum attachment.
+By the way, the best tools for dusting art are a very soft bristle goathair brush (like a makeup or shaving brush) or a soft vacuum attachment.

 Sun and humidity are the enemy of art, the paper mats and the frame.
 All artwork, not just mine.
 I understand your master bath needs great art.
 But, if you can not spray the artwork with water, it doesn’t belong in the bathroom or on an open porch.
-That is, unless you are accepting of the fact the art piece may mold or warp and its life will likely be shorter.
+That is, unless you accept that artwork exposed to high humidity and direct sun may mold or warp and its life will likely be shorter.